robotmitchum/sample_tools/README.md

 - Help is provided using tooltips for most widgets
 - Backup, increment to avoid overwriting

-FLAC format stores metadata using custom ID3 tags and is recommended to get the most features
+**These tools use custom ID3 tags to handle metadata for the FLAC format which is recommended to get the most features**

 ![SMP2Ds](tools/UI/icons/smp2ds_64.png)